lil-qorgi/379-rnaseq/README.md

 [Back to menu](#menu)&nbsp;&nbsp;&nbsp;&nbsp;[Previous step](#step-2---clean-reads-via-trimmomatic)&nbsp;&nbsp;&nbsp;&nbsp;[Next step](#step-4---bowtie2-sequence-alignment-mostly-for-practice)

 ## 3A - Objective(s) of this step of the analysis.
-The goal of this step is to download the RefSeq *C. albicans* genome assembly from Entrez genome into a separate folder.
+The goal of this step is to download the RefSeq *C. albicans* genome assembly from Entrez Genome into a new folder on HPC.
 The reason for downloading this particular assembly is provided in step 4A.

 Species: [Candida albicans SC5314 (budding yeasts)](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Info&id=237561&lvl=3&lin=f&keep=1&srchmode=1&unlock)
 Link at Entrez Genome: [GCA_000182965.3](https://www.ncbi.nlm.nih.gov/assembly/GCA_000182965.3)